LP-Tobias/DD2438-AI-and-Multi-agent-Systems---Asset-Scripts/README.md

  A1: CarAI & DroneAI, A* Pathfinding & PID control

  A2: A* and RRT* based Optimal Reciprocal Collision Avoidance (ORCA), a library with interface for each car script to use.
-Acceleration Velocity Obstacle experience.
+Acceleration Velocity Obstacle experiment.

  A3: Utility based Pac-Man Capture the Flag.